THE ART AND FILM LOVERS' GUIDE TO LA

 This iconic bookstore is devoted to the arts and a must-see for bibliophiles of any stripe.
 You’ll be able to find everything from an edition of Ruscha's Every Building on the Sunset Strip to an obscure monograph you never knew you needed.

-Trousdale Estates, Beverley Hills, CA (by appointment only)
+Trousdale Estates, Beverly Hills, CA

 THE ELDER STATESMAN